ongunakaycom/ongunakaycom/README.md

 # Hi there! 👋

-I'm Ongun Akay, a Senior Full-Stack Developer with expertise across various technologies.
+I'm Ongun Akay, Full-Stack Developer with expertise across various technologies.

 ## About Me